What's mitral valve prolapse?

 - The left ventricle or left atrium of the heart become enlarged

-- Arrythmias develop
+- Arrhythmias develop

-- The heart function gets worse
+- The heart function (ejection fraction) decreases

 MVP rarely becomes a serious condition.
 However, in the most serious cases it can cause abnormal heartbeats (arrhythmias) that may eventually become life-threatening.